Tsun0193/nxGREG/documents/contract-list/extract-entity-contract-list.md

    - Multiple Orders (moushideSelectInit)
    - Contract Details (anchorKeiyakuDispatch)

+3. **Function Focus**: The contract-list module has two main functions:
+   - **List Initialization Feature**: Documented in `ctc-data-en/contract-list/functions/init-screen/`
+   - **Contract Deletion Feature**: Documented in `ctc-data-en/contract-list/functions/delete-contract/`

-2. **Database Tables**: DO NOT create separate database entities or reference tables in entity properties
+4. **Database Tables**: DO NOT create separate database entities or reference tables in entity properties

-3. **Layered Architecture**: Component entities (Action, Delegate, Facade, Product, DAO) are documented separately in `extract-component-entity-contract-list.md` and will not be listed in this task
+5. **Layered Architecture**: Component entities (Action, Delegate, Facade, Product, DAO) are documented separately in `extract-component-entity-contract-list.md` and will not be listed in this task

 ### Example Screen Entity
 ```json